← Back

 Deployment path

-CPO met immediate bandwidth needs using mature fiber technology and shipped in volume by 2025, despite latency overhead.
-FSO targets specialized applications (supercomputing, quantum interfaces) where the latency gains justify the complexity.
-MEMS advances, improved packaging, and AI-assisted alignment may enable broader FSO adoption, but datacenter deployments require breakthroughs in alignment stability.
-Production systems often choose what fits existing infrastructure, while research continues to test whether FSO can overcome its physical challenges.
+FSO targets specialized applications such as supercomputing and quantum interfaces, where the latency gains may justify the complexity.
+MEMS advances, improved packaging, and AI-assisted alignment may enable broader FSO adoption, but datacenter deployments still require breakthroughs in alignment stability.
+In practice, teams usually pick what they can deploy with existing fiber, racks, and packaging while research continues to test whether FSO can survive real datacenter conditions.